-There are two UNESCO World Heritage Sites in Palestine.
-Both of these sites are cultural properties.
+There are three UNESCO World Heritage Sites in Palestine.
+All of these sites are cultural properties.

 - Birthplace of Jesus: Church of the Nativity and the Pilgrimage Route, Bethlehem (2012)

 - Palestine: Land of Olives and Vines – Cultural Landscape of Southern Jerusalem, Battir (2014)